gabriellewald/resume.md/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
-I am a Data Scientist working to surface insights from datasets.
-I seek to inform the decision making process with science-based methods.
-I have experience making accessible visualizations and predictive modeling.
+I am a Data Scientist interested in surfacing insights from data.
+I have experience creating accessible visualizations and predictive models for a wide range of applications.
+I'm passionate about the scientific method and use of technology to generate positive impact, improve services, and uncover possible solutions.

 ## Experience